vmmuthu31/_Ezpay/README.md

 **# Welcome to EzPay** -  **Send Receive Move** Red envelopes seamlessly.

 ## Problem Statement
+Digitizing Red Envelopes implementing Web3 is our core motto.
+We created a dApp that can enable users send, receive red envelopes across your favorite chains.

+Current Pain Points

+Distributing rewards in various token formats.

+Lack of flexibility, complexity, and error-prone.

+Scalabilty: Dealing with a large number of recipients.

 ## Our solution
 We created a dApp that can enable users send, receive red envelopes across your favorite chains.

+Easy, frictionless decentralized App

+Options to Receive rewards in your prefered chains

+KYC using DID Protocol

 ## How It's Made